 Explore lessons for income investing and the opportunity for capital appreciation.

 No Chalk refers to our commitment to corporate social responsibility.

 IMPORTANT INFORMATION: All investments involve risk, including loss of principal.
 Past performance is no guarantee of future results.
 Please see each product’s web page for specific details regarding investment objective, risks associated with hedge funds, alternative investments and other risks, performance and other important information.
 Review this information carefully before you make any investment decision.

-The Closed-End Funds are not sold or distributed by Legg Mason Investor Services, LLC ("LMIS") or any affiliate of Legg Mason, Inc. Unlike open-end funds, shares are not continually offered.
+The Closed-End Funds are not sold or distributed by Legg Mason Investor Services, LLC ("LMIS") or any specialized investment manager of Franklin Resources, Inc. Unlike open-end funds, shares are not continually offered.
 Like other public companies, closed-end funds have a one-time initial public offering, and once their shares are first issued, are generally bought and sold through non-affiliated broker/dealers and trade on nationally recognized stock exchanges.
 Share prices will fluctuate with market conditions and, at the time of sale, may be worth more or less than your original investment.
 Shares of exchange-traded closed-end funds may trade at a discount or premium to their original offering price, and often trade at a discount to their net asset value.
 Net Asset Value (NAV) is total assets less total liabilities divided by the number of shares outstanding.
 Market Price, determined by supply and demand, is the price an investor purchases or sells the fund.
 Investment return, market price and net asset value will fluctuate with changes in market conditions.
 The Funds are subject to investment risks, including the possible loss of principal invested.